VladoDemcak/ovdebug/README.md

 # ovdebug
 Simple debug openvino FPGA app.

+It looks like FPGA is freezing when there is running docker container (e.g. kafka)

 ## How to reproduce the freezing issue
 1. Make sure you have openvino 2019R1
 2. Make sure you have docker and docker-compose installed (versions of docker and docker-compose are in README file in github repository).
 Make sure nothing is running in docker with `docker ps -a`